Novels

 And I owe a lot of my new-found insight to my wife, Mary Banken – God bless her she’s a breath of inspiration, day in and day out, with nothing but a positive outlook on life.
 I have absolutely no doubt that were it not for Mary I wouldn’t be here speaking today.

 But I also owe an ol’ boy in Oklahoma where we used to live.
 His name was Thom Cook.
 He’s deceased now.
 He was a highly decorated, two-tour Army special forces Vietnam Vet, a medic who served with the 173rd Airborne.
-He was Commander of one of our local VFW’s, and he was also the Veterans Service Officer.
+He was Commander of one of our local VFW’s, and before that, he was the Veterans Service Officer.
 He chose me as his unofficial assistant and called me the Mafia Marine.

 One day during an official Post meeting, Thom noticed I wasn’t putting my hand over my heart during the Pledge of Allegiance, that I wasn’t saying the words, and he demanded to know why, so I told him, right in front of all the other officers and general membership.
 He listened to the anger in my voice, and even though he understood exactly where I was coming from, he said “Mafia Marine (he had one of those really deep gravelly voices), Mafia Marine, you need to put the flag out – every day,” and then he changed the subject.
 It was almost like it was an order: “Put the flag out, Marine.”